boparaji/lstm/README.md

-# Predicting Queue Time with LSTM
+# Predicting Queue Time with LSTM Classifier

 One Paragraph of project description goes here